Money Benefits Available

 Workers’ compensation benefits, even for permanent disability, are not designed to continue forever.
 Benefits usually stop at 400 weeks.
 There is an exception for individuals suffering from catastrophic conditions – injuries that are so severe that the injured worker could qualify for Social Security Disability benefits.
 Catastrophic conditions include spinal cord injuries, brain injuries, severe burns and total blindness.
 If your injuries are designated catastrophic, there is no limit to the number of weeks you can receive benefits.

-Call Tillman & Associates To Learn More About Your Money Benefits
+Call Us To Learn More About Your Money Benefits

 Understand the work disability benefits available in Georgia.
-Call the Atlanta workers’ comp lawyers at Tillman & Associates at 404-315-0000, toll free 800-743-3994, or drop us a brief description using this online form.
+Call the Atlanta workers’ comp lawyers at Tillman & Associates toll-free at 877-849-5895, or drop us a brief description using this online form.